PleXone2019/arissploit/README.md

 > python2-pip

-    INFO: Ypu can install it with apt-get install python2-pip
+    INFO: You can install it with apt-get install python2-pip

 # Terms of use